GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```

 ## Iterators
 The `for` loops are exactly the same in Dart and JavaScript.
 But there is a difference when it comes to `for-in` loops.
-In Dart, the `for-in` loops return the elements of the list, and not the index.
+In Dart, the `for-in` loops return the elements of the list and not the index.
 ```javascript
 // JavaScript
 var data = { ... };